cogment/cogment-doc/docs/reference/python.md

 ### `asyncio`

-The Python SDK is designed to run concurently and asynchronously using the Python `asyncio` library.
+The Python SDK is designed to run concurrently and asynchronously using the Python `asyncio` library.
 As such, it should be run in an `asyncio.Task`.

 E.g.